NcStudios/NcEngine/docs/Overview.md

     * As a line comment after a ';' or '#'
     * As a human-readable section tag enclosed in square brackets
 * Extraneous whitespace and blank lines should be avoided.

+The default asset paths point to assets in the repository.
+These should be changed to your own directories - the editor defaults to \<project-name>/assets/\<asset-type>.
+Asset functions operate relative to the paths specified here.
+The paths themselves should be absolute or relative to your executable.